mozilla/taar-lite/docs/GraphRepresentation.md

 The result of applying the treatments to the coinstallation graph has these properties:

-- It is directed, as treatments generally do not operate on edges symmetrically.
+- It is directed in general,
+    as treatments may not operate on edges symmetrically.
     In particular, some or all pairs of vertices may be connected by edges running in both directions but bearing different weights.
 - Both vertex in-degree and out-degree may take values from 0 to $|V|$,